gcpreston/swb-rs/README.md

 ## Troubleshooting

-If you are on Mac and get a message like `"swb" was not opened"`:
+If you are on Mac and get a message like `"swb" was not opened`:
 - Open Settings
 - Go to Privacy & Security
 - Scroll down to the Security section